mdragone1/ESP32-IoT-Workshop/docs/part3/NODERED.md

 Node-RED is an open-source Node.js application that provides a visual programming editor that makes it easy to wire together flows.

-### Step 1 - Create an Account for Node-RED from a Suitable Cloud Provider
+### Step 1 - Install Node-RED

-You can get a free Node-RED instance from [FRED(Free Node-RED)](https://users.sensetecnic.com/app/services) It should take a couple of minutes to create an account (no credit card needed) and start Node-RED
+You can install Node-RED on your laptop or on a cloud-based virtual machine, for instance hosted on your Microsoft Azure Cloud.

+When you start Node-RED:

 - The Node-RED Visual Programming Editor will open with a default flow
 - On the left side is a palette of nodes that you can drag onto the flow